Employees are failing to make the most of their holiday allowance, with 44% failing to use all of theirs last year according to a new report.

 If you have concerns in respect of health and safety, you should consider whether there is a risk to the employee or others, for example if they are operating heavy machinery without taking appropriate rest periods.
 If so, you will have to insist that appropriate holiday be taken or disciplinary action may be considered.

 Can unused holiday be carried forward to the next holiday year?

 There is no obligation to do so, but employers can determine how flexible they are about forwarding holidays permitting some flexibility (for example, no more than three days can be carried forward).

-Employers cannot demand that employees carry forward any part of their statutory holiday, and must ensure that at least four weeks’ paid holiday (under the Working Time Directive) is taken in each leave year.
+Employers cannot demand that employees carry forward any part of their statutory holiday, and must ensure that the statutory element of any entitlement, i.e. 5.6 weeks’ paid holiday, is taken in each leave year..

 Note: – Employees are entitled to carry over the four weeks provided under the Working Time Directive (EU legislation) in the case of sickness.
 This is separate from the additional 1.6 weeks that the Working Time Regulations give employees under UK law, which makes the UK statutory entitlement 5.6 weeks.